A list of things I think it’s important to know how to make or do

 Round-neck cardigans/sweaters.
 I’ve already got the hang of v-necks, but think the rounds make a good addition.

 Things for the house, like wash-cloths, soap scrubbies, blankets, hand towels, and rugs.
 Rugs are great to use up old rags and add floor insulation (and colour!).
-Here are two (jean and other materials) rugs my ex and I made together.
+Here are two (jean and other materials) rugs.

 Knitting

-Sweater vest- I have been working on this (simple) pattern for over a year but knit so slowly that I get bored.
+Sweater vest- I worked on this (simple) pattern for several years but knit so slowly that I got bored.
 I’ve started and completed countless knitting projects since this one began and I realise that I don’t like working a flat piece in stockinette stitch.
+I frogged it.

-Socks- (see above note under crochet) I want to knit socks in order to make pure wool ones like Eddie Bauer used to sell before they started adding cotton to their “rag wool” hiking socks.
+Socks- (see above note under crochet) I wanted to knit socks in order to make pure wool ones like Eddie Bauer used to sell before they started adding cotton to their “rag wool” hiking socks.
 My first pair were for regular use and are here.
+After crocheting a warm and comfortable pair, I know I’ll stick to crochet in the future.